ManskeLab/ManskeLab.github.io/_posts/2024-08-12-tadiwa-mitacs.md

   - awards
 ---

-Congratulations Tadiwa for winning Mitacs award to travel to the University of Bologna for an internship with Dr. Fulvia Antonelli.
+Congratulations Tadiwa for winning Mitacs award to travel to the University of Bologna for an internship with Dr. Fulvia Taddei.